nedtaylor/athena/docs/source/initialisers/ones.rst

    W = 1

-This is rarely used for weight initialization.
-It may be used for specific layer parameters like batch normalization gamma values.
+This is rarely used for weight initialisation.
+It may be used for specific layer parameters like batch normalisation gamma values.

 Shape:
 ------